 Quicken's Category List provides a selection of commonly used categories.
 The Category List then becomes the central location from which you can add, edit, delete, and otherwise manage categories.

 Click a link below for a brief overview of the topics covered in this section.

 - Opening the Category List

 When you open the Category List from the Tools menu, Quicken displays all of the categories and accounts in the current file.
-By default, the Category List is sorted first by type (income and then expense) and then by name.
+By default, the Category List is sorted by name.
 Subcategories are indented directly below their parent category.
 Accounts are listed by type and name at the bottom of the Category List, under Transfers and Payments.
 Account names appear in square brackets.
 If you prefer a different sort order or want to view only a subset of your complete list (for example, tax-related categories only), you can filter the list with the Show dropdown.
 You can also search for a specific category with the Search bar next to the Show dropdown.

 Categories with names beginning with an underscore (_) are used in investment transactions.
 Quicken adds these categories to the list when you add your first investment account.
 These are the only categories you can't edit or delete.

 - From the Quicken Tools menu, choose Category List.

 - Choose New Category, which is located at the upper right of the Category List window.